HCS Score

 That is Maysir.
 Not technically.
 Not arguably.
 Structurally and fundamentally.

-Layer 2 scoring is skipped.
-Projects that fail Layer 1 are not eligible for further HCS scoring.
+Layer 2 scoring is skipped entirely.
+As per the CoinStudy methodology, projects that fail Layer 1 are not eligible for further scoring.

 Overall Result: Haram — Red Line Violations

-This is a question traders often ask, and it deserves a direct answer.
+This is a question traders often ask and it deserves a direct answer.

-But decentralization is a governance and security property — not a Sharia compliance property.
+But decentralization is a governance and security property, not a Sharia compliance property.
 Whether perpetual futures trading is permissible under Islamic finance has nothing to do with whether it happens on a centralized or decentralized platform.

-Some investors ask whether holding HYPE purely for governance participation — without trading on the platform — changes the compliance picture.
+Some investors ask whether holding HYPE purely for governance participation, without trading on the platform, changes the compliance picture.

-It doesn't change it enough to matter.
+It does not change it enough to matter.

 The value of HYPE is structurally dependent on the platform's trading volume and growth.
-Every HYPE holder benefits financially from the expansion of leveraged derivatives trading on the platform — regardless of whether they personally trade.
+Every HYPE holder benefits financially from the expansion of leveraged derivatives trading on the platform regardless of whether they personally trade.
 Holding HYPE is a financial stake in a derivatives trading ecosystem.

-Does this platform facilitate productive economic activity — or primarily speculation?
+Does this platform facilitate productive economic activity or primarily speculation?
 Is the business model built around leverage, derivatives, and betting on price movements?
 Are leveraged products a central feature rather than a peripheral one?
 Does the activity create real economic value or simply move money between traders based on price predictions?
 Would the platform exist and have value if speculative derivatives trading were removed from it?

 For Hyperliquid, the answer to that last question is essentially no. Remove the derivatives trading and there is no Hyperliquid.
 That tells you everything you need to know.